 Offers of places in a course will be based on the extent to which the experience, qualifications, aspirations, Christian character and calling of the applicant are matched by the opportunity offered.

 The information includes your level of understanding and expressing yourself in English as well as what education you have had.
-If you do not have a high enough level of English we offer a course which can help to bring you up to the level that is needed (the English for Missions course).
+If you do not have a high enough level of English we offer a course which can help to bring you up to the level that is needed (the Communication and Cross-Cultural Engagement School).
 We can also arrange an equivalency program which can help you gain basic educational abilities (reading, numbers, etc.) if you need them.

 The Privacy Act (Australian government legislation) protects you in regard to any information or records kept on file.
 We are committed to secure storage of these records and access is restricted to authorised personnel only.
 You may view your records at any time upon request.